BuilderPie/CellScopes_test/docs/installation/linux/julia1.9.4/CellScopes_for_julia1.9.md

 ### Step 1.0.
 Preparation

-On Linux server, assume your user name is doe, and your login directory is at **/home/user/doe/**.
+On Linux server, assume your username is doe, and your login directory is at **/home/user/doe/**.
 We will use this directory to download and install Julia for demonstration purposes.

 ```
 cd /home/users/doe/